A new twist on modular links from an old perspective: Introduction

 \subsection{Acknowledgement}

 The author would like to thank Alan Reid for helpful conversations, his enthusiasm for the project, and for his comments on an earlier draft of the paper.
 The author would also like to thank Neil Hoffman and Ken Baker for some helpful conversations regarding \cite{Baker08}. \cref{fig:3CompArithmeticModularLink} is drawn using Snappy \cite{SnapPy}.
+The author thanks the anonymous referee for pointing out some mistakes in the previous version of the paper and for making suggestions that have improved the exposition.